 It’s hard to believe that there was ever a time when TVs didn’t have remote controls.
 Today it’s impossible to buy almost any electronic device that doesn’t have a remote, and the Roku family of devices is no exception.

-A Roku device isn’t a whole lot of good if you have to keep getting up to change the channel or manually navigate the menu.
+A Roku device wouldn’t do you much good if you had to keep getting up to change the channel or manually navigate the menu.
 Sure, you couldn’t do that anyway, but that is the point trying to be made here.
-You can use your smartphone to control your Roku, but that doesn’t have the same one-button convenience of the standard remote.
+You can use your smartphone to control your Roku, but that doesn’t have the same one-button convenience as the standard remote.
 If your Roku remote has stopped working, it can be a real hassle.

-In this article, I will walk you through some troubleshooting steps to get your Roku remote back up and running again.
+This article walks you through several troubleshooting steps that can get your Roku remote back up and running again.
 Let’s get started.

-Take your remote and look at the back panel.
-Remove the battery cover, and see if there is a button inside or adjacent to the compartment labeled Pairing.
-If your remote has a Pairing button, then you have an Enhanced remote.
+Look at the back panel of your remote.
+Remove the battery cover and see if a button is inside or adjacent to the compartment and it is labeled as “Pairing.”
+If your remote has a pairing button, you have an Enhanced remote.
 Otherwise, it is an infrared remote.

-These tips will help you narrow down the issue on either type of remote.
+These tips help you narrow the issue on both remotes—infrared or enhanced (Wi-Fi.)

 - Reboot the Roku box or remove the streaming stick from your TV.
 Give it a minute, connect it again, and then retest.